Blogs14 Jul 2025

 You may not know this, but many readily available nuts and seeds in your kitchen may be sources of protein!
 If you want to snack on a few, here’s what you should pick: peanuts, almonds, and pumpkin seeds.

-The protein derived from peanuts offers almost all essential amino acids, only being low in methionine and threonine.
-Meanwhile, almonds also contain one of the highest amounts of protein among other nuts and make for a great addition for those looking to keep fit and maintain muscle mass.
 And if you’re making a high-protein trail mix with peanuts and almonds, be sure also to add pumpkin seeds.
-These seeds are bursting with nutrition as they contain Vitamins B, C, E and K and a high amount of protein too.
+These seeds are bursting with nutrition as they contain Vitamin B benefits, along with Vitamins C, E, and K, and a high amount of protein too.
 They are great for keeping your muscles and your overall body healthy.

 For those who only consume plant-based products and want to include more plant-based protein in their diets, try tofu, chickpeas and quinoa.

 Tofu is a soy protein perfect for stir-fries, wraps, noodle bowls and more.
 It’s entirely vegan and some studies have found that it can promote fat loss, preserve muscle mass and support lean body mass gains.
+Tofu also offers micronutrients like calcium and Vitamin K, which support bone strength and overall muscle function.

 Another vegan protein source, chickpea is a good source of protein and fibre.
 It can help fill your daily required protein intake and support your overall health too.
 Some benefits of having chickpeas include supporting heart health, bone health and weight management.